If you’re a lover of some good granola for breakfast, you may buy too many packets for one month.

 How To Store Granola

 Store your granola in the pantry or kitchen cabinet, away from sources of heat and moisture.
 A cool, dry area is ideal.
 Once you open your granola package, make sure to seal it tightly.
-For a longer storage option, transfer your granola to an airtight container or resealable bag.
+Transfer your granola to an airtight container or resealable bag for a longer storage option.

 The fridge isn’t the best place to store granola.
 The oats may absorb moisture and soften the granola.
 Or the granola may absorb odors in the fridge.